kfremgen97/Travel-App/readme.md

 ## Getting the project running

-There are a numebr of steps required to get the project running after cloning or downloading the project.
+There are a number of steps required to get the project running after cloning or downloading the project.

+### Udacity viewer

+1. Install required dependencies via ( npm install )

+2. Build the project via (npm run webpack-prod)
+    - This allows for offline usage via service workers if your browser allows

+3. After the project is built start the server via ( npm run server-start )

+### Normal viewer

 Below are the steps to run the project: